gunnarx/franca_install_automation/README.md

 You may use ./script.sh (and CONFIG) directly on any machine (VM or bare metal) without using Vagrant, to simply automate the Franca installation.
-Make sure to modify the install location and workspace name in CONFIG to your liking.

 Edit CONFIG if needed.
 and run: